 Write Using The Active Tone

-Active voice is important as it makes your email much more direct and clear, Also it keeps the silent doer and helps you in sounding not so bureaucratic.
+Active voice is important as it makes your email much more direct and clear.
+Also, it keeps the silent doer and helps you sound not so bureaucratic.

 - Email Bounce Back: What is it and How To Reduce Them?

 - Ultimate Email Marketing Audit Guide To Know About